2007–08 Gonzaga Bulldogs men's basketball team

 During the 2007–08 season, the Gonzaga Bulldogs men's basketball team, from Gonzaga University in Washington state, played in the West Coast Conference and the Great Alaska Shootout.
-The team won 25 matches and lost 8, but lost in the first round of the 2008 NCAA Division I men's basketball tournament.
+The team won 25 matches and lost eight, but lost in the first round of the 2008 NCAA Division I men's basketball tournament.

 Preseason

-Coach Mark Few hit the recruiting trail hard in the offseason with the Coach proclaiming it's "the best we've ever had here".
-Few managed to recruit sought-after forward Austin Daye, Junior College transfer Ira Brown, Robert Sacre (a 7-foot Center from Vancouver, British Columbia, Canada) and Steven Gray, a prized point/shooting guard.
-Also returning from a suspension would be the team's leading scorer from the season before Josh Heytvelt, and Theo Davis.
+Coach Mark Few hit the recruiting trail hard in the offseason, proclaiming it was "the best we've ever had here".
+He recruited sought-after forward Austin Daye, Junior College transfer Ira Brown, Robert Sacre (a 7-foot center from Vancouver, British Columbia, Canada) and Steven Gray, a prized point/shooting guard.
+Returning from a suspension were the team's leading scorer from the season before, Josh Heytvelt, and Theo Davis.
 The team entered the season ranked 14th in the AP Poll.